lukasvandenheuvel/CellContactNetwork/stitching.md

 ---

-:warning: If you encounter unexpected errors, see the **Frequently occurring errors** section all the way down this page.
+:warning: If you encounter unexpected errors, see the **Frequently occurring errors** section all the way at the bottom of this page.

 ---